DennisPing/Windows-10-Cpp-MinGW64/README.md

 Restart your Terminal and run as Administrator to refresh the background variables and commands.

-## :four: Download and Install SFML
+## :five: Download and Install SFML

 [SFML Downloads Page](https://www.sfml-dev.org/download/sfml/2.5.1/)